Take simple steps to deter crime

 These are just the sort of people least likely to have invested in sensor alarm systems or taken appropriate measure to deter criminals.

-Those that have been targeted once can expect a return visit too.
+Those homes that have been targeted once can expect a return visit.
 Thieves know only too well that victims of a burglary will have replaced stolen good with brand new items presenting yet another opportunity to make a quick killing.

 popular recent articlesSecurity Solutions